 - The

-variable. - After the loop completes, it prints the total sum.
+whileloop adds numbers from 1 to 10 to thesumvariable. - After the loop completes, it prints the total sum.

 Summary

-.
+In this lesson, you learned about the three main types of loops in C#: for, while, and do-while.
 We covered their syntax, use cases, and how to use them to handle repetitive tasks in your code.
-Additionally, we explored nested loops, and the break
+Additionally, we explored nested loops, and the break and continue statements to control loop execution more precisely.

 Happy coding!